What inspires us...

 Thomas Rainer’s work is a revelation: It turns out that plants are social, and have a body language that explains what they need.

+Cultivate was founded to help change the way people think about improving and managing land.
 We are a California State Certified Small Business (SB) as well as a Certified Disadvantaged Business Enterprise (DBE).